crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.13.4388 Patch

+`2023-04-12 13:00 UTC`

+### Changes

+- CTA Account App
+  - Add a way to redeem code directly.
+  - Add a stacking mode on the marketplace.
+  - Filters are now in the URL.
+  - You can now select "all" Token Types in the My Assets page.
+  - Now only show USDC and ETH.
+  - USDC is now pre-selected when listing an asset.
+  - Navigation tabs have been added in the header.
+  - Added a warning message regarding cookies.
+- NFT.NYC 2023
+  - On `2023-04-12 16:00 UTC`, a special NFT.NYC chest will be available in the shop for one week.
+  - This chest contains 3 booster packs and a cosmetic.
+There are a total of 3 cosmetics available.
+  - It is not available for minting yet but will be by the end of April.
+- Bored Box
+  - Bored Box are now available to bridge from Stardust collection to Cross The Ages collection.
+  - Once the new asset has been minted in the Cross The Ages collection, you can open it like any other chest.
+As a reminder, this chest contains 10 NFT cards using the Early system (like other Early chests) and 10 CTA tokens.
+- Collection
+  - Card back is now selectable.
+You will see it on the board while capturing cards for now.
+In upcoming updates, you will be able to see it on your redraw as well as when the opponent drop a card.
+- Account
+  - Added a way to disable or delete its account, this is available in the settings page.
+- Initialization
+  - Added a warning before downloading additional assets with its size.

+### Fixes

+- Play
+  - Fixed dices not showing up after a reconnection.
+  - Fixed various tooltips.
+  - Fixed an issue preventing players from surrendering.
+- Profile
+  - Fixed infinite loading.
+- Collection & Crafting
+  - Massively improved the speed of filtering, especially if you have many cards.

 ## 0.13.4349 Patch